 - Use only for a single data center.
 SimpleStrategy places the first replica on a node determined by the partitioner.
 Additional replicas are placed on the next nodes clockwise in the ring without considering topology (rack or data center location).

-multiple data centers.
-This strategy specify how many replicas you want in each data
+deployed across multiple data centers.
+This strategy specify how many replicas you want in each

 NetworkTopologyStrategy places replicas in the same data center by walking the ring clockwise until reaching the first node in another rack.
 NetworkTopologyStrategy attempts to place replicas on distinct racks because nodes in the same rack (or similar physical grouping) often fail at the same time due to power, cooling, or network issues.